cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 ## Pushing and Deploying your App
-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the exoscale platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the CloudKilat platform:

 ~~~bash
 $ ironcliapp APP_NAME create nodejs